Have you already thought about how to bring your Digital Marketing strategy to the next level?

 The first step to creating good content is understanding who you are talking to.
 But it is not about simple segmentation: it demands the creation of a character with all attributes of your target audience.

-We call this character “buyer persona” and give it a name, social class, history, desires, problems, interests and other particularities inspired by real persons that bought from your company.
+We call this character “buyer persona” and give it a name, social class, history, desires, problems, interests, and other particularities inspired by natural persons that bought from your company.

 The concept of persona is more segmented than the concept of the target audience.
-This happens because you trace all the problems that your persona has, crossing this information with what you offer.
+Segmentation happens because you trace all your persona’s problems, crossing this information with what you offer.

-This strategy results in content that answers their doubts, at the same time that it creates a bond between the brand and the audience.
+This strategy results in content that answers their doubts, while it creates a bond between the brand and the audience.

 2. Define objectives and KPIs

-After knowing your persona you have to define the strategic goals and the metrics you will use to verify if the campaign is reaching success.
+fter knowing your persona, you must define the strategic goals and the metrics you will use to verify if the campaign is reaching success.

 Some of the most common goals for Content Marketing are:

 When you know your goals, you can define the indicators to follow them.
 It is the Key Performance Indicators function.
-KPIs are metrics that we use, such as a parameter to monitor the results reached with Content Marketing.
+We use KPIs as metrics, such as a parameter to monitor the results reached with Content Marketing.

 Remember that these KPIs must have a relation to the goals.
 See some examples below:

-- if you want to increase brand awareness, monitor social media interactions like comments, shares, and reactions on social media platforms;
+- To increase brand awareness, monitor social media interactions like comments, shares, and reactions on social media platforms.

-- if you want to increase clients’ lifetime value, watch out for how long they stay as your customer.
+- To increase clients’ lifetime value, watch out for how long they stay as your customer.

 3. Consider the buyer’s journey

-The buying process goes by some steps, called the marketing funnel.
-To drive people through the funnel, Inbound Marketing strategies are used.
+The buying process goes by some steps called the marketing funnel.
+Inbound Marketing strategies are used to drive people through the funnel.

-People usually start at the top of the funnel and go until the bottom of it, when they are ready to buy.
+People usually start at the top of the funnel and go until the bottom, when they are ready to buy.
 The “bait” that attracts them there is Content Marketing.